tkareine/chnode/README.md

     && tar xzvf ~/Downloads/node-v10.12.0-darwin-x64.tar.gz --strip-components 1 -C ~/.nodes/node-10.12.0
 ```

-You can also use Homebrew to install a Node.js version:
+You can also use [Homebrew] to install a Node.js version:

 ``` shell
 brew install node@16
 ln -s /usr/local/opt/node@16 ~/.nodes/node-16
 ```

-The previous approach relies on Homebrew providing you the symlink at
+The previous approach relies on Homebrew providing you the symbolic link
-`/usr/local/opt/node@16`, which points to the actual installation path.
+at `/usr/local/opt/node@16`, which points to the actual installation
-Homebrew will update that symlink whenever you upgrade the `node@16`
+path.
+Homebrew will update that link whenever you upgrade the `node@16`
 formula with Homebrew.

 ### Default Node.js version (without auto switching)